Jaxa (state): Name

-The name of Jaxa originates from the wooden stronghold of Jaxa built by Nikifor Chernigovsky in place of Albazino that was destroyed by Chinese troops.
-The name of the fort was derived from the founder's family Coat of Arms, Gryf coat of arms.
+The name of Jaxa originates from the wooden stronghold of Jaxa built by Nicefor Czernichowski in place of Albazino that was destroyed by Chinese troops.
+The name of the fort was derived from the founder's family coat of arms, the Gryf coat of arms.
 According to Chinese sources, this place was called 雅克薩 (yakesa) before the rise of Albazino.

 History

-The state was created by Nikifor Chernigovsky, a Polish nobleman deported from Volhynia.
-In 1665 Chernigovsky and Siberian Cossacks killed the voivode of Ust-Ilimsk.
+The state was created by Nicefor Czernichowski, a Polish nobleman deported from Volhynia.
+In 1665 Czernichowski and Siberian Cossacks killed the voivode of Ust-Ilimsk.
 In order to hide in it, they rebuilt the abandoned stronghold of Albazino, thereby making it the capital of their new state.
 In 1685 Jaxa was annexed by Qing China.

 Albazin

 In late 1650, Albazin was built as winter quarters by Yerofei Khabarov on the northernmost part of the Amur River, 125 mi downstream from the junction of the Argun and Shilka.
 Thereafter it was little used as the Russians concentrated on the richer grain-growing lands downriver.
 In 1652 the Qing dynasty drove the Russians out of the Amur region and the land was left to outlaws and adventurers.